thetatoken/theta-infrastructure-ledger-explorer/README.md

 # Theta explorer
-Theta explorer application contains a web application for Theta explorer, a backend api application to provide frontend application apis and a crawler api to read data from block chain server.
+The Theta explorer project contains a web application for Theta explorer, a backend api application to provide frontend application apis, and a crawler api to read data from block chain server.

+Please click [here](https://explorer.thetatoken.org/) to see the Theta ledger explorer in action.
 ## Frontend application
 ### Setup
 ```